Blog

 Toxic Holiday Plants

-Many of us adorn our homes with festive plants during the holidays, but some of these can be harmful to pets.
-Mistletoe, holly, and poinsettias are examples of plants that can cause tummy troubles or more serious reactions if our pets decide to munch on them.
+Many of us decorate our homes with festive plants during the holidays, but some of these can pose holiday hazards for pets.
+Mistletoe, holly, and poinsettias, for instance, can lead to digestive issues or more severe reactions if pets decide to chew on them.

 Electrical Cords